Risk Reward

 When balance works, players experiment more, improve faster, and stay invested longer.

 Some argue that players naturally self-balance and will avoid overpowered tools.
-In practice, that rarely happens.
-When low risk delivers high reward, you get the “dominant strategy” problem: everyone gravitates toward the same option, and creativity collapses.
+That rarely works out.
+When something’s low risk and high reward, you get the dominant strategy problem, everyone gravitates toward the same option.
+Creativity collapses.
 The meta hardens.
 Variety dies.

 Here’s what I recommend: